A Generalized Neural Tangent Kernel Analysis for Two-layer Neural Networks: Main Results

-In this section we study the optimization dynamics defined by PDE \eqref{eq:pde_p_t_1}.
-We first introduce the following assumption. \begin{assumption} We assume that the Gram matrix of the neural tangent kernel is positive definite: $\lambda_{\min}(\Hb(p_0)) = \Lambda >0$. \end{assumption} Assumption~\ref{assumption:1} is a rather weak assumption.
+In order to characterize the optimization dynamics defined by PDE \eqref{eq:pde_p_t_1}, we need the following additional assumption. \begin{assumption} The Gram matrix of the neural tangent kernel defined in \eqref{eq:def_H} is positive definite: $\lambda_{\min}(\Hb(p_0)) = \Lambda >0$. \end{assumption} Assumption~\ref{assumption:1} is a rather weak assumption.
 In fact, \citet{jacot2018neural} has shown that if $\| \xb_i \|_2 = 1$ for all $i\in [n]$, Assumption~\ref{assumption:1} holds as long as each pair of training inputs $\xb_1,\ldots,\xb_n$ are not parallel.

-We are now ready to present our main result on the training dynamics of infinitely wide neural networks.
+Now we are ready to present our main result on the training dynamics of infinitely wide neural networks.